neverovsky/magento-module-kafka/README.md

 --
 php bin/magento neverovsky_kafka:consumers:list - List of consumers.

-php bin/magento neverovsky_kafka:consumers:start имя_слушателя - Start a consumer manually.
+php bin/magento neverovsky_kafka:consumers:start listener_name - Start a consumer manually.

 Consumers are automatically started by cron if enabled in the module settings.